Challenge yourself and hone your mooting skills

 Mooting is the oral presentation of a legal issue or problem against an opposing counsel and before a judge.
 It is perhaps the closest experience that a student can have to appearing in court.
 Moots are judged based on the advocacy skills of their participants – your ability to present clearly, construct an argument, outline facts and precedent cases and more – rather than the merits of the mock case itself.

-If you would like to learn more about this unique experience or register your interest to take part in the National High School Mooting Competition, please get in touch with us.
+Registration for the competition is initially completed through schools who are interested in participating.
+If you would like to learn more about this unique experience, please get in touch with us.